chrisgahlert/gradle-dcompose-sample/README.md

 * `./gradlew run` to start the Java app inside a docker container
 * `./gradlew test` to start the integration test using a MongoDB container
 * `./gradlew removeContainers` or `./gradlew removeImages` to clean everything up
+* `./gradlew createComposeFile` to create a `docker-compose.yml` file that can be used for deploying the app.

 ## Sample output